-VET institutions in Estonia operate on the basis of licence that is issued by the MoER.
-A licence gives a school the right to run respective study programme(s) and to issue nationally recognised graduation certificates, i.e., to act as a qualification awarding institution.
+According to the VET Institutions Act VET institutions operate on the basis of licence that is issued by the MoER.
+A licence gives a school the right to develop and run study programmes in a study programme group or groups and to issue nationally recognised certificates, i.e., to act as an institution awarding qualifications.
+The list of study programme groups is based on ISCED 97 and presented in the SVET.

 A VET institution compiles a curriculum for each study programme offered.
-A curriculum is based on the SVET and the corresponding national curriculum.
+A curriculum is based on the SVET and the corresponding occupational qualification standard(s), and in case of upper secondary VET qualification also on the corresponding national curriculum.
 School's curriculum determines the list of modules and subjects together with their volume and general description, possibilities and conditions of electing them, assessment methods, requirements for commencing studies and graduating from the school, including the final examination requirements.

-The correspondence of school's curriculum to the SVET and the national curriculum is inspected by the NEQC.
+The correspondence of school's curriculum to the SVET and the national curriculum is reviewed by the Vocational Education Agency of the Foundation Innove.
 The MoER shall register the endorsed curricula in the EHIS.